seccomp/libseccomp/README.md

 The "doc/" directory contains all of the currently available documentation, mostly in the form of manpages.
-The top level directory also contains a README file (this file) as well as the LICENSE, CREDITS, SUBMITTING_PATCHES, and CHANGELOG files.
+The top level directory also contains a README file (this file) as well as the LICENSE, CREDITS, CONTRIBUTING, and CHANGELOG files.

-Those who are interested in contributing to the the project are encouraged to read the SUBMITTING_PATCHES in the top level directory.
+Those who are interested in contributing to the the project are encouraged to read the CONTRIBUTING in the top level directory.

 ## Building and Installing the Library